Green Corridors FAQs

 4

-The Australian Government estimates that 9 new jobs are created for every 10,000 of waste recycled, rather than buried.
+The Australian Government estimates that nine new jobs are created for every 10,000 of waste recycled, rather than buried.
 The number of new ongoing and operational jobs created by the Precincts is closely aligned with this target.
 Additional employment is generated during construction and commissioning.

 Are there community impacts such as smell, noise or pollution?